1. Helicopter Carried Vehicles — Part 1 (Introduction)

 For Chinook, most of the vehicles would be too long, although some options are shown below.

-There is still life left in the Light Gun, although not many others seem to think so, at an L36 Charge Super range of 17km, a single gun can influence an area of over 900 km2.
+There is still life left in the Light Gun, although not many others seem to think so, at an L36 Charge Super range of 17 km, a single gun can influence an area of over 900 km2.

 Mandus Hawkeye

-Mandus (USA) and Bharat Forge Kalyani Group (India) are marketing a low-recoil mounted 105 mm gun, the latter in conjunction with the former.
+Mandus (USA) and Bharat Forge Kalyani Group (India) are marketing a low-recoil mounted 105 mm gun, the latter with the former.
 Both are designed to be mounted on lightweight 4×4 vehicles and use a development of the older XM204 low recoil system.

 Supacat and Mandus have shown the Hawkeye on an Extenda Mk2.

-The gun and digital fire control weigh approximately 1,200kg, and have an overall length of 3.42m, width of 0.98m and height of 1.16m.
+The gun and digital fire control weigh approximately 1,200 kg, and have an overall length of 3.42m, width of 0.98m and height of 1.16m.

 None of the UGVs in the previous posts either have the payload or space above the load bed to accommodate it, it is either too heavy or would make the vehicle too high, same with the skid steers and UTVs.